django-functest/django-functest/docs/usage.rst

 Use FuncBaseMixin
 -----------------

-In the above example, ``FuncBaseMixin`` is not strictly needed at all - it provides method definitions which all raise ``NotImplementedError`` - so you could replace it with ``object``.
-However, it can be very useful for editors that provide code auto-completion help, which be able to find the docstrings on ``FuncBaseMixin`` when you are writing methods like ``ContactFormTestBase.test_contact_form``.
+In the above example, ``FuncBaseMixin`` is not strictly needed at all — it provides method definitions which all raise ``NotImplementedError`` — so you could remove it.
+However, it can be very useful for editors that provide code auto-completion help, which can find the docstrings on ``FuncBaseMixin`` when you are writing methods like ``ContactFormTestBase.test_contact_form``.
 You may want to inherit from it in your own base class.

 Avoid 404s